controlplane-com/terraform-provider-cpln/docs/resources/workload.md

 - **name** (String) Name of the container.

   - The following rules apply to the name of a container:
-    - Cannot be: 'istio-proxy', 'queue-proxy', 'istio-validation'.
+    - Cannot be: 'istio-proxy', 'queue-proxy', or 'istio-validation'.
     - Cannot start with: `cpln_`.

 - **image** (String) The full image and tag path.